N3RDIUM/PyTaskbar/docs.md

 ## **Installation**

-You can install PyTaskbarProgress with:
+You can install PyTaskbar with:
 ```
-pip install PyTaskbarProgress
+pip install PyTaskbar
 ```

 ### To install with wheel: